1988

 (Stjarna - with friendly permission of © Karen - °°k°°)

-of Ludwig van Beethoven, an unusual choice for a pop band.
+Sonata No.14 is a piece of Ludwig van Beethoven, an unusual choice

-It was Martin who had the idea to publish it as a B-side,
+for a pop band.
+It was Martin who had the idea to put it out as a B-side,

-About Little 15 it is said on Alan's website, that it
+About Little 15 Alan said that it

 "was never intended as a single - in fact from the outset, it was touch and